kragen/derctuo/markdown/oscillating-flexion.md

 fatal.)

-With the acoustic traveling wave mode of energy transmission mentioned earlier, the maximum power per unit area is the energy's elastic energy density (half its yield stress multiplied by its yield strain) multiplied by the speed of sound in the substance.
+With the acoustic traveling wave mode of energy transmission mentioned earlier, the maximum power per unit area is the energy’s elastic energy density (half its yield stress multiplied by its yield strain) multiplied by the speed of sound in the substance.